ceramicnetwork/CIPs/CIPs/CIP-1XX.md

 1. Attain a key with a valid capability chain to the most recent *previous data event(s)*

-2. Create one or more `RevocationEntry` objects and update the `State` from the
+2. Create one or more `Entry` objects and update the `State` from the

    previous data event(s):